Alarfaj-Data/Neural-Reranking-Retrieval-System/README.md

 # Notes

 <ul>
-<li> I was not planning to publish the codes when I wrote it, forgive me if it looks messy.</li>
+<li> I was not planning to publish the codes when I wrote them, forgive me if they look messy.</li>
 <li> Please refer to the dissertation document which includes more details.</li>
 <li> Contact if you have any questions or corrections  <a href="https://linkedin.com/in/abdullahalarfaj" target="blank"><img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="abdullahalarfaj" height="15" width="15" /></a></li>
 </ul>